nuejs/nue/packages/nuejs.org/docs/content.md

 This leads to design systems that are **lean** and **flexible**, focusing on delivering intuitive, content-driven user experiences.
 Designers can ensure that the layout serves the content, resulting in more cohesive and meaningful interactions for users.

 ### Design engineering
-Content-first development is the key to achieving a balance between **performance**, **maintainability**, and **design excellence**.
-By placing content at the center of the process, both engineers and designers can collaborate to build fast, accessible, and beautifully crafted websites that deliver real value through thoughtful design and structured content.
+Content-first development is the key to achieving a balance between **performance**, **maintainability**, and **design**.
+By placing content at the center of the process, both engineers and designers can collaborate to build fast, accessible, and beautiful websites that deliver real value.